Duo integrates with Epic Hyperspace to add two-factor authentication to Epic Hyperspace e-Prescription workflows.

 Please contact your Epic technical support representative for detailed instructions and more information about adding authentication devices.

-Note that the Duo Prompt shown by the Epic application does not support self-service enrollment nor device management.
+Note that the Duo two-factor prompt shown by the Epic application does not support self-service enrollment nor device management.
 The test user must be enrolled in Duo with a device for 2FA request approval.

-If you cancel either the Epic or Duo authentication prompts, you are taken back to the signing step of the e-Prescription workflow.
+Cancelling either the Epic or Duo authentication prompts returns you to the signing step of the e-Prescription workflow.

 Additional client-side configuration options for Duo may be configured via Active Directory Group Policy.
 To create and apply the Duo Authentication for Epic Group Policy Object (GPO):